pranaya99/MathForge/README.md

 ## Project Vision

-MathForge is a cutting-edge computational engine designed for high-performance mathematical expression evaluation and advanced data structure manipulation.
+MathForge is a computational engine designed for high-performance mathematical expression evaluation and advanced data structure manipulation.
 Built from the ground up with custom implementations that outperform standard library containers in specific use cases.

 ## Core Technologies